 - Select Add Group, enter a Name and add the Users.

-- Now create your Content Filtering Policy, under the Criteria dropdown, add the Group you just made.
+- Create your Content Filtering Policy.
+Under the Criteria dropdown, add the Group you just made.

 A new Group is not getting filtered